 - In a separate bowl, combine the flour and baking powder.

-- Sprinkle the top of the batter with an even layer of sugar.
+- Immediately drop equal amounts of batter into the muffin cups and sprinkle the top of each muffin with an even layer of sugar.

-- Take the cake out of the oven.
-Wait fifteen minutes, loosen the cake from the edges of the tin, then remove and cool on a wire rack.
+- Take the muffins out of the oven.
+Wait four minutes, loosen the muffins from the edges of the muffin tray, then remove and cool on a wire rack.